We live in a world where we are constantly connected through technology. Yet many of us feel more lonely than ever.

 Here are some tips for things you can do if you are feeling lonely:

-- Listen to a podcast or audio book where the hosts of characters are in conversation with each other.
+- Listen to a podcast or audiobook where the hosts or characters are in conversation with each other

-- Join an online book club or a meet-up group around a topic that interests you.
-Connecting with other people through things you enjoy can be a great way to feel less alone.
+- Join an online or in-person group that focuses on a topic that interests you, like a book club or a local sports club.
+Connecting with other people through things you enjoy can be a great way to feel less alone

-- Spend time in a public place around other people, such as a park.
+- Spend time in a public place around other people, such as going for a walk in a park

 - Got a pet?
 Studies show that our furry friends can be a great motivator and have a positive impact on our mental and physical wellbeing and can make us feel valued and needed.